-Kenneth J. Anderson became a member of the board of directors of FAT Brands Inc. on October 19, 2021.
+Kenneth J. Anderson has served on our Board of Directors since October 2021, and was a director of our former parent company, Fog Cutter Capital Group Inc., until December 2020.
 Mr. Anderson has more than 35 years of experience in advising families, corporate executives and business owners, providing financial strategies related to taxes, estate planning, investments, insurance and philanthropy.
 Mr. Anderson currently serves as the CEO of the investment firm, Cedar Tree Capital, where he provides strategic planning to high-net-worth family groups with a focus on public equities and alternative investments.
-Prior to Cedar Tree Capital, Mr. Anderson served as a Director at leading independent wealth management firm, Aspiriant, where he also was a member of the Board of Directors, and served as a member of the Board of Directors of Fog Cutter Capital Group Inc. Mr. Anderson was one of the co-founders of Quintile Wealth Management and myCFO, an integrated wealth management firm established in 2002 in Los Angeles, which merged with Kochis Fitz in 2008 to become Aspirant.
-Prior to Quintile, Mr. Anderson was a Tax Partner at Arthur Andersen LLP for 20 years.
+Prior to Cedar Tree Capital, was a founder and client service director at a leading independent wealth management firm, Aspiriant, where he also was a member of the Board of Directors.
+Mr. Anderson was a client service director at myCFO until its sale in 2002 and prior to that a Tax Partner at Arthur Anderson LLP for 20 years.
 In addition to his decades of professional experience, Mr. Anderson is a certified public accountant and licensed attorney.